 Minors in business disciplines are open to students majoring in any field.
 The minors are intended to allow students interested in a business discipline to develop broad knowledge of the discipline.
 Students wishing to pursue the minor are responsible for completing all course prerequisites or establishing prerequisite equivalency.
+A course counting toward any of these minors will not be counted toward other degree requirements or toward another minor.
 In addition to University-wide requirements, students must complete a minimum of five courses (15 credit hours) per the following: